Col. Ronnie D. Anderson Jr. new commander for Army's Joint Munitions Command

 A new commander is in charge for the Joint Munitions Command.

 Col. Ronnie D. Anderson took over the Joint Munitions Command from Col. Landis C. Maddox on Thursday, June 1.
-A change of command ceremony was held for the change of command last week on the Rock Island Arsenal.
+A change of command ceremony was held last week on the Rock Island Arsenal.

-Anderson is the 14th commander of the JMC and has served in the military for the last 31 years.
+Anderson is the 14th commander of the JMC and has served in the military for the past 31 years.

 "As I look toward the future as the leader of JMC, I am humbled by the extraordinary talent across the command and the accomplishments from the entire organization," Anderson said.